 Dictionary Finds password by searching words from predefined dictionaries (word-lists) A couple of minutes No Good and speedy tool for recovering common passwords Requires having good dictionaries, does not take into account letter case Finds only common passwords Dictionary with smart mutation Same as dictionary attack, except here each word from the dictionary undergoes all kinds of mutations.
 For instance, appending numbers, changing letter case, deforming (displacing) letters, etc. No Good for all sorts of variations of common passwords The maximum (most effective) mutation takes considerable time Fails to find strong (non- dictionary) passwords, mutation takes considerable time Mask Finds passwords by specified mask (password generation rule) Depends on options Yes Guaranteed to recover the remaining portion of a password.
-Good option when some portion of the original password is known. · · Password will not be found if a wrong character set, incorrect password length or incorrect known portion of the source password is specified Combined dictionary Checks complex passwords (composed of two or more words) by gluing words from several dictionaries Depends on options No The only attack that finds long and complex passwords Limited set of field- specific dictionaries.
-With a large source dictionary, the attack takes considerable time.
-Requires to know in advance that the password being searched for consists of two or more words; very slow Combined dictionary with smart mutation Same as combined attack, plus mutations Depends on options No Same as the previous attack Same as the previous attack.
-Requires setting additional mutation rules for the previous attack;
+Good option when some portion of the original Requires having the exact known portion of the password and its length and specifying the right Password will not be found if a wrong character set, incorrect password is known. character set to be searched password length or incorrect known portion of the source password is specified

-passwords to be generated require considerable time Base-word Takes advantage of a known base word used for making up the password ·- No Good for the cases when you had known the original password but have forgotten its variations, e.g., letter case or trailing numbers characters) may take some time Does not always work Phrase Same as dictionary attack, except that instead of a word this one checks a phrase, popular expression, excerpts from songs, books, etc. minutes and up to No The only attack against password phrases. creation of specialized dictionaries.
-Fingerprint Based on fingerprints that were generated out of the given wordlist No Finds complex passwords that were impossible to recover in other attacks Big input dictionary may generate too much fingerprints.
+Combined dictionary with smart mutation Same as combined attack, plus mutations Depends on options No Same as the previous attack Same as the previous attack.
+Requires setting additional mutation rules for the passwords to be generated previous attack; Base-word Takes advantage of a known base word used for making up the password No Good for the cases when you had known the original password but have forgotten its variations, e.g., letter case or trailing numbers characters) may take some time Does not always work Phrase Same as dictionary attack, except that instead of a word this one checks a phrase, popular expression, excerpts from songs, books, etc. Min several minutes and up to several days No The only attack against password phrases.
+Only a small percentage of users use pass-phrases as passwords.
+The mutation and analysis take considerable time.
+Insufficient number of relevant dictionaries.
+Difficulty in the creation of specialized dictionaries.
+Fingerprint Based on fingerprints that were generated out of the given wordlist hours and No Finds complex passwords that were impossible to recover in other attacks Big input dictionary may generate too much fingerprints.
 The success depends on the input dictionary.
 The attack take too much time to complete when setting a big input wordlist.
-Hybrid dictionary It is much similar to simple dictionary attack, except that the password mutation rules are fully customizable Depend on the source wordlist and rules counter.
-Usually up to several hours for No Good for all sorts of variations of common passwords Cannot recover complex passwords.
-Fails to find strong (non- dictionary) passwords and should be a small set by user. wordlist.
+Hybrid dictionary It is much similar to simple dictionary attack, except that the password mutation rules Depend on the source wordlist and rules counter.
+Usually No Good for all sorts of variations of common passwords Cannot recover complex passwords.
+Fails to find strong (non- dictionary) passwords